jbarratt/STEAM_plotter/README.md

 The printer daemon:

 * Waits for the click of a gamepad button
-* Finds the oldest file (by modification time) in the directory the backend saves files to
+* Finds the oldest file (by creation time) in the directory the backend saves files to
 * Sends that to the plotter
 * Moves it to a `plotted/` folder
 * Goes back to waiting for another gamepad click.